Juvenile Idiopathic Arthritis (JIA)

 JIA is the most common type of arthritis in kids and teens.

 Juvenile idiopathic arthritis (JIA) is the most common type of arthritis in kids and teens.
 It typically causes joint pain and inflammation in the hands, knees, ankles, elbows and/or wrists.
 But, it may affect other body parts too .
 JIA used to be called juvenile rheumatoid arthritis (JRA), but the name changed because it is not a kid version of the adult disease.
 The term “juvenile arthritis” is used to describe all the joint conditions that affects kids and teens, including JIA.
+See our fact sheet for guidance (downlodadable pdf).

 The word “idiopathic” means unknown, and researchers aren’t sure why kids develop JIA.
 They believe kids with JIA have certain genes that are activated by a virus, bacteria or other external factors.
 But there is no evidence that foods, toxins, allergies or lack of vitamins cause the disease.